 When a student leaves

-There are three types of student leaver: temporary, permanent and presumed.
+There are different groups of student leaver: temporary, permanent and presumed (permanent).
 The school has different responsibilities depending on the type of student leaver.

 The University has a responsibility to report leaving information to a number of external organisations, including the Higher Education Statistics Agency (HESA) and this impacts University funding, Student Finance England for students who receive a Student Loan and the Home Office for international students.
 Failure to report leaving information in a timely manner to the Home Office could result in the University losing the right to recruit international students and for students the validity of their visa may be affected.

-There are three different types of student leaver and the school has different responsibilities to each group:
+There are different groups of student leaver and the school has different responsibilities to each group:

-- Temporary leavers - the student is absent from their studies for more than 28 days but intends to continue their studies with the University, agreeing an expected return date.
+- Temporary leavers - the student is absent from their studies for more than four weeks but intends to continue their studies with the University, agreeing an expected return date.

-- Permanent leavers - the student informs the school of their intention to leave the University.
+- Permanent leavers - the student informs the school of their intention to permanently leave the University.

-- Secretariat (Student Cases team) as a result of the unsatisfactory students procedure or referred students procedure being followed.
+- Secretariat (Student Cases team) as a result of the unsatisfactory students procedure or referred students procedure being followed (overlapping with presumed leavers above).

 - The progression exercise which is undertaken following school examination boards and will report those taught undergraduate students who have exhausted all resit examination attempts.